miteshksingh/InterviewPrep-101/SystemDesign/7_RedundancyAndReplication.md

 Active Replication - Message goes to each node so always in sync Passive Replication - Master-slave architecture.
 Master receives updates and then it is rippled to slaves.
 Slaves acknowledge receiving and then get subsequent updates, thus eventually consistent.

+* Example - Designing Twitter
+Since our system is read heavy, we should replicate all DB shards to have a copy.
+So that when primary fails, secondary can takeover.
+During writes, first the primary server should be written and then the secondary server should get that update

 https://peterdaugaardrasmussen.com/2018/03/26/difference-between-redundancy-and-replication/